How Legalized Cannabis is Affecting the Construction Industry Part 1

 While there are a growing number of construction opportunities resulting from the legalization of marijuana, they are not without their obstacles.
 The main issue is that marijuana is still listed as an illegal Schedule I drug by the U.S. Drug Enforcement Agency (DEA).
 Even if marijuana is legal in your state, the federal government can seize property related to cannabis at any time.
 Additionally, tax laws prohibit businesses from deducting expenses related to marijuana, which can result in exorbitant taxes and profit loss.
 This all makes financing a cannabis construction project difficult as banks aren’t usually willing to invest in a project that is possibly unprofitable and subject to forfeiture.

 As mentioned above, the laws regarding legalized cannabis are constantly changing, especially in Colorado.
 Given that retail marijuana in Colorado is a $6 billion dollar industry, it’s important that you partner with a law firm that is familiar with all of the issues affecting construction companies, including cannabis construction.
-Partner with the Denver construction lawyers at Cotney Construction Law and ensure that your business is prepared no matter what the future of Colorado law entails.
+Partner with the Denver construction lawyers at Cotney Attorneys & Consultants and ensure that your business is prepared no matter what the future of Colorado law entails.

 For information on legalized cannabis in the construction industry, please read part two.